 So far, the groups have earmarked a total of only a few hundred thousand dollars for their consumer campaigns.
 And Daniel Lindgren of Rapid Asia, a Bangkok-based consultancy that evaluates social marketing strategies, said that such campaigns in Asia can be especially tricky because firmly held superstitions tend to be more widespread than they are in Western consumer markets, making it harder to change people’s opinions.

 “This is the problem with a lot of NGOs I talk to: People tend to see behavior change as a black-and-white thing,” he explains.
-“Whereas, in fact, behavior change is a series of steps … and moving people up those
+“Whereas, in fact, behavior change is a series of steps … and moving people up those steps is very important for behavior change to take place.”

 In Vietnam, wildlife campaigners say the first phase in their rhino horn work has been attempting to figure out who was actually consuming it — or planning to.
 Yet the results from their preliminary surveys often yielded answers that contradicted their assumptions.
 For example, ENV researchers, after informally surveying a range of Vietnamese involved in the rhino trade, found that the product was being consumed less as a presumed “cancer cure,” as they had suspected, and more as a status symbol.